-Here I discuss PE from subjects, starting from the vP phase of the derivation.
+Here I discuss the derivation of PE from subjects.
 Under CL, subjects either originate in spec-vP, or stop off there in order to precede V. I consider external arguments first.

 5.1.1 PE from subjects at the embedded vP